You will learn

 Flows are a great way to increase conversions with little manual lift since, once created, they automatically email subscribers when they qualify for messaging.
 The key flows to have live include:

 In particular, abandoned cart flows are crucial for increasing your conversion rate, as someone who genuinely wants to purchase from your store may abandon their cart for a variety of reasons.
 Sending them a reminder message, and even a discount to purchase, raises the likelihood that they will return to place an order.
-According to our Ecommerce Industry Benchmark Report for Abandon Carts, about 70% of carts are abandoned.
+According to Klaviyo's ecommerce industry benchmark report for abandoned carts, about 70% of carts are abandoned.
 Without this flow, you lose out on an abundance of potential conversions.

 Other flows that can level up your account performance and increase conversion rates include: